 I worked for 6 1/2 years as an archivist at the Los Angeles Police Museum and was an assistant curator for a limited run exhibit based upon the LAPD’s continuing investigation of the 1947 unsolved murder of Elizabeth Short, aka The Black Dahlia.
 I was fortunate to have been part of a small book team that edited a book of crime scene photos for the Police Museum.
 The book is LAPD ’53 and was published in May 2015.
 James Ellroy, the Demon Dog of American crime fiction, wrote the narrative to accompany the photographs.
 It was an incredible project and I loved every minute of it.

-I am no longer affiliated with the Los Angeles Police Museum, however, I am currently a volunteer archivist/historian for the Los Angeles County Sheriff’s Museum, slated to open early in 2017.
+I am no longer affiliated with the Los Angeles Police Museum, however, I am currently a volunteer archivist/historian for the Los Angeles County Sheriff’s Museum, slated to open late in 2018 or early 2019.
 Actually there will be two museums.
 A small museum which will open in the Hall of Justice downtown and feature artifacts reflecting the original inhabitants of the Hall: the Sheriff’s Department, District Attorney, and the Coroner.

-A museum which will focus exclusively on the history of the Sheriff’s Department will open at what was formerly the Los Angeles County Women’s Jail, Sybil Brand Institute, likely some time in 2017.
+A museum which will focus exclusively on the history of the Sheriff’s Department will open at what was formerly the Los Angeles County Women’s Jail, Sybil Brand Institute.
 It is going to be nothing short of spectacular.

 I have lectured at the Egyptian Theater in Hollywood, the Central Library, and private organizations on such diverse topics as: “Gold Diggers & Snake Handlers: Deranged L.A.
 Crimes from the Notebook of Aggie Underwood”, “Felonious Flappers: Bad Girls of the Art Deco Era”, and “Hair Today, Gone Tomorrow: How the ‘Bob’ Changed Hiistory”.
 The “Gold Diggers…” lecture provided the inspiration for the Deranged L.A.
 Crimes blog.

 In addition to Deranged L.A.
 Crimes, I write a blog called Vintage Powder Room (http://vintagepowderroom.com) that explores history, women, art, and provides me with a blatantly transparent excuse to add to my extensive collection of vintage cosmetics ephemera.
-I am honored to have a photograph I took of one of my items included in an exhibit on radio advertising at the Smithsonian.
+I haven’t posted to Powder Room in quite a while because the site is in need of an update.
+I plan to accomplish that by the end of summer 2018.
+The site has offered me many opportunities, for instance I am honored to have a photograph I took of one of my items included in an exhibit on radio advertising at the Smithsonian.

 I am a board member for the non-profit Photo Friends (affiliated with the Los Angeles Public Library).
 I have served on the Advisory Board of the Los Angeles County Sheriff’s Museum and on the Los Angeles County Peace Officer Memorial Committee.